Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The toolkit supports a wide range of layers (see the
-`supported type section <./quantizeml.html#supported-layer-types>`__).
-When hitting a non-compatible
+`supported layer types section <./quantizeml.html#supported-layer-types>`__).
+When hitting an
-layer, QuantizeML will simply stop the quantization before this layer and add a
+incompatible layer, QuantizeML will simply stop the quantization before this layer and add a
 `Dequantizer <../api_reference/quantizeml_apis.html#quantizeml.layers.Dequantizer>`__ before it so
 that inference is still possible.
 When such an event occurs, a warning is raised to the user with the
 faulty layer name.